offbynull/learn/Biology/input/input.md

 ## Classical Genetics

 `{bm} Classical genetics` is study of the probability of which genes get passed down from parents to offspring and the probability of which genes express themselves into some physically observable trait(s).
-It's focused exclusively on sexually reproducing eyukarotic organisms.
+It's focused exclusively on sexually reproducing eukaryotic organisms.
 The term...
  * `{bm} genotype` refers to the alleles present for a set of one or more genes.
  * `{bm} phenotype` refers to the observable trait(s) expressed by a genotype.